larpchronicles/rules/rules-topics/03_races.md

 *Elemental Transmutation*: _The Unbound are amalgamations of elemental forces and living beings.
 As such they are able to tap into the makeup of matter._ Once per day, an Unbound may transmogrify a single component of any rank into a different, single component of the same rank.

 **Makeup Suggestions and Guidelines**: To make glowing lines of power, it's suggested to use white paint and either line it with a thin black line or put a thin line of color through the middle of the white in order to create a colored line that appears to glow.
-Facepaint aside from the glowing lines should match the elemental type of your character.
+Facepaint aside from the glowing lines should match the elemental type of the character.
 Ie:  Fire should be red or red-orange tones and hues, electricity should be grey, but may be blue, water should be blue, and stone should be earthy browns or rocky grey.

 ## Unforgiven